mlindgren/blog-archive/source/projects/mocap/index.markdown

 their torso stays upright.
 Dancers do not interact or dance together, but usually execute their routines while standing in a line.
-Although Sauer and Yang’s system could be expanded to handle other varieties of dance primitives, such as those of ballroom dancing, the benefits to our project may be disproportional to the effort required to expand the current system.
+Although Sauer and Yang’s system could be expanded to handle other varieties of dance primitives, such as those of ballroom dancing, the benefits to our project may be be insufficient relative to the effort that would be required to expand the current system.
 For example, in order to incorporate paired dancing, special attention would need to be given to each dancer’s partner; pairs of dancers would have to stay in sync, with each dancer also being able to move independently.

 Incorporating arm, torso, and full body movements further complicates the system.
-Currently, the dance generation algorithm must only process foot and leg movements typical of Celtic dance; we need only ensure that each leg is performing one action at a time, and track which foot is in front of the other when initializing motions relying on the current "leading foot".
+Currently, the dance generation algorithm must only process foot and leg movements typical of Celtic dance; it only needs to ensure that each leg is performing one action at a time, and track which foot is in front of the other when initializing motions relying on the current "leading foot".
 Other forms of dance involve more complicated movements, such as: